adamkurth/reborn_dev/doc/source/crystals.rst

 ========================= =========================== ================================================================================

 Note that the units are not modified from PDB format; angles are degrees and distances are in Angstrom units.
-This is one of the *very rare* cases in which non-SI units are used in bornagain (but we convert to SI immediately when we create a class from this dictionary).
+This is one of the *very rare* cases in which non-SI units are used in reborn (but we convert to SI immediately when we create a class from this dictionary).